 Based on data from an ethnographic study of kindergartens in three communities, the developing meaning of readiness is described as locally formed and distinct, with a coherent community flavor.
 The teachers, parents, and the school as an institution interact to develop a social interpretation of readiness. (from “Social Interpretations of Readiness for Kindergarten” M. Elizabeth Graue, 1992.)

-Teachers and parents often define kindergarten readiness differently:
+Getting our Kids Ready for Kindergarten: Teachers and parents often define kindergarten readiness differently.

 School parents and other decision-makers do not have the same experience or perspective to assist them in assessing a child’s readiness.
 Because kindergarten teachers are shoulder-to-shoulder with kindergarten students every moment of their kindergarten experience it seems fitting that they should be up-front in profiling what needs to be in place for a child when entering kindergarten.
 (From “Kindergarten Readiness – Using Age or Skills in Assessing a Child’s Readiness”, Leslie Barden Smith, 2005)